 Tourist or City cards/discounts – Check if the city you are travelling to is offering tourist cards.
 These can help you get discounts or free access to major attractions or public transport.
-Some of these even come with free apps for your smart phone that give you information and locations of museum’s and attractions to visit.
+Some of these even come with free apps for the smartphone that give you information and locations of museums and attractions to visit.

 Jacaranda Finance offers personal loans of up to $10,000.
 The entire process is 100% online, and you could even have an outcome on your application in as little as 60 minutes if you apply during AEST business hours.
 Simply scroll up and use our handy calculator tool to see what your repayments could look like, and to begin your application.